 History of McBryde Oil Company…

-Yes, old habits die hard, until his passing in April of 2013, Nowlin continued to come to the office most every day.
+Yes, old habits die hard, until his passing in April of 2013, Nowlin continued to come to the office almost every day.
 He was there greeting his old customers and keeping up to date with local happenings, and he was always there when Michael had a question about the business that only someone with 60+ years of experience could answer.
-We grieve the loss of our friend and mentor, Nowlin McBryde, and hope to make him proud by continuing the McBryde legacy and dedication to customers that have allowed McBryde Oil Company to keep fueling the Texas Hill Country since 1930.
+We grieve the loss of our friend and mentor, Nowlin McBryde.
+We hope to make him proud by continuing the McBryde legacy and dedication to customers that have allowed McBryde Oil Company to keep fueling the Texas Hill Country since 1930.